ginstrom/paladin-novel/chapters/22_house-divided.md

 Tomorrow would bring the ultimate test.
 Three armies would march against an enemy that outnumbered them and outgunned them.
 The odds were long, the risks enormous.

 But as Gond looked out over the settlement—at the workshops and training grounds, the council halls and healing centers, the small shrine where Sim led evening prayers for a mixed congregation of humans, dwarves, and elves—he felt no doubt.

-They'd already won the most important victory.
-They'd proven that Alanyi's vision was possible, that mercy and justice could work together, that healing was stronger than hatred.

-Now all they had to do was share that victory with the world.